jao11/XMIMSIM/Installation-instructions.md

 None of the binary Linux packages ship with the OpenCL plug-in.
 If you want to enable OpenCL support in your Linux version of XMI-MSIM, you will have to compile the software from source, after installing the required SDK and drivers provided by your GPU chipset manufacturer.
 We have successfully built Linux versions with OpenCL support using nVidia GPUs.

+Keep in mind that we only provide packages for distributions that are currently officially supported!

 ### Fedora, Centos and Scientific Linux

 To facilitate the installation on RPM based Linux distributions, the package includes a spec file which can be used to produce RPM packages for linux distributions that support them (Fedora, Red Hat etc).
-The developers have built 64-bit RPM packages of XMI-MSIM for the Fedora 16-20 and Redhat EL/CentOS/Scientific Linux 6/7 distributions.
+The developers have built 64-bit RPM packages of XMI-MSIM for the Fedora 19-20 and Redhat EL/CentOS/Scientific Linux 6/7 distributions.
 These can be downloaded from the RPM repository that is hosted by the X-ray Microspectroscopy and Imaging research group of Ghent University.
 Access to this repository can be obtained as follows for Fedora distros:

 > `su -c 'rpm -Uvh http://lvserver.ugent.be/yum/xmi-repo-key-fedora.noarch.rpm`